GateNLP/SesameSPARQL/README.md

   a lightweight ontology provides could get implemented in a different plugin, or we simply allow each plugin to use their own abstractions.

+## Setup

+For GATE version 8.5 or later, the `GATE_HOME` environment variable needs to point to a GATE binary distribution, a cloned repo installation does not work since it does not have a lib directory (the dependencies are all in the Maven cache directory)